Tuesday, July 05, 2011

 Thus conceptually a mesh can be defined by a set of vertices and a set of indices.

-Vertices have information for position, color, lighting etc.
+Vertices have information for position, color, texturing, lighting etc.

 And indices group those vertices into drawing primitives.